shashankreddy151/Feelody/BUILD_FIX_SUMMARY.md

 ## 🚀 Deployment Ready

 Your app is now ready for Netlify deployment!
-The build completes successfully with:
+The critical Node.js version issue has been resolved:

+- ✅ **Node.js 20.18.0** configured in netlify.toml (fixes @solana/codecs-core EBADENGINE error)
 - ✅ No ESLint errors
 - ✅ Proper environment variable handling
 - ✅ Optimized webpack configuration